Bitcoin Mining in india

-Bitcoin mining, which involves verifying transactions and keeping the Bitcoin network secure through complex computer tasks, has caught the eye of people around the world in the last ten years.
-Countries like the US and China have led the way in Bitcoin mining because they have the tech setup and energy sources needed.
-India, on the other hand, has stayed on the sidelines of this growing field.
-But as digital money becomes more popular and more people get interested in blockchain tech, people are starting to wonder what the future holds for Bitcoin mining in India.
+Bitcoin mining, which involves confirmation of transactions and protect the bitcoin network through complex computer functions, has caught the eyes of people around the world over the last ten years.
+Countries like the US and China have led the route in bitcoin mining as they need technical setup and energy sources.
+On the other hand, India has been on the edge of this growing area.
+But as digital money becomes more popular and more people are interested in blockchain tech, people are surprised what the future for bitcoin mining in India is.

 Current State of Bitcoin Mining in India